himan243/MILTON-SIH26/docs/BModel.md

 - Ask only for minimum details required for purchase

 ### Artisan onboarding
+- Contact local vendors, village enthusiast, well craftsmen
+- Physical verification of product quality
+- Time period for them to craft as well as QPW(Quantity per Week)
+- Discuss pricing with them
+- Calculate our commission
+- Listing of items by the Admins

+### Artisan onboarding*
 - Keep onboarding extremely simple
 - Suggest mobile-first forms with photo uploads
 - Accept basic information like name, village, craft type, product photos, price range